Non Hodgkin's Lymphoma

 • Extranodal site involvement (0 or 1 versus 2-4).

 In the pre-Rituximab era patients with 2 or more risk factors have less than a 50% chance of relapse-free and overall survival at 5 years.
-However the proposed revised IPI indicates since the inclusing of Rituxaimab with CHOP there are three distinct prognostic risk groups.
+However the proposed revised IPI indicates since the including of Rituximab with CHOP there are three distinct prognostic risk groups.

-This one has been proposed by an international cooperative group in 2004, and it pertains to follicular lymphoma, and perhaps to other low grade types as well.
+The FLIPI was proposed by an international cooperative group in 2004, and it pertains to follicular lymphoma, and perhaps to other low grade types as well.
+Each criteria scores one point.
+Less is better.

-Click here to read the abstract from the Journal Blood about this new index.
+Click here to read the abstract from the Journal Blood.

 • Age (< 60 years of age versus >60 years of age)